dreamRs/prefixer/README.md

 ```

-:warning: functions of this packages will modify your scripts
+:warning: functions of this package will modify your scripts